-- A. Verification of Conditions: Examine conditions under which heating piping is to be installed and notify affected Contractors and Engineer in writing of any conditions detrimental to proper and timely installation.
-Do not proceed with installation until unsatisfactory conditions have been corrected in an acceptable manner. - 1.
-When conditions are confirmed to be acceptable to ensure proper and timely installation and to ensure requirements for applicable warranty or guarantee can be satisfied, submit to Engineer written confirmation.
-Failure to submit written confirmation and subsequent installation will be assumed to indicate conditions are acceptable.
+- A. Verification of Conditions: Examine conditions under which pumps are to be installed and notify Architect in writing of any conditions detrimental to proper and timely installation.
+Correct unsatisfactory conditions as required, and do not proceed with installation until unsatisfactory conditions have been corrected in an acceptable manner. - 1.
+Insure equipment foundations and anchor-bolt locations are in compliance with installation tolerances and other conditions affecting performance of work and service access. - 2.
+Examine roughing-in for piping systems to verify actual locations of piping connections before pump installation. - 3.
+Examine foundations and inertia bases for suitable conditions where pumps are to be installed. - B. Beginning installation constitutes Contractor's acceptance of substrates and conditions required to ensure proper and timely installation and to ensure requirements for applicable warranty or guarantee can be satisfied.